On going at Gustavianum

 Gustavianum is closed for renovation

 The renovation will, above all, improve the environmental conditions for exhibited objects, as well as increase the total area of exhibition space.
 The renovation work is being conducted by Sweden´s National Property Board, in close collaboration with Uppsala University.
-The work is estimated to be completed within three years.
+The work is estimated to be completed until autumn 2023.

 Gustavianum is itself a unique building of a major historical significance that must be treated with great care.
 The building including the Anatomical Theatre, will not be altered.
 The careful renovation will instead focus on improving the existing building´s ability to function as a museum, where the collections can be better preserved for the future.
 When the doors re-open, the visitors will experience a unique university museum of world class.